Ashley Graham’s Pronovias Bridal Collection Is Size-Inclusive & Gorgeous

 Today, Ashley Graham and Pronovias announced a collection of bridal gowns (and suits!) specifically designed with all types of women in mind.
 The 16-piece collection, which runs the gamut in terms of silhouettes and styles, is available in sizes up to 34.
 But it isn’t the number of sizes that makes this collection special.
 Rather, it’s the work that both parties put into ensuring that the entire collection would fit every woman’s unique body.
 “Thanks to Ashley’s guidance, we have improved further the fit and construction of our gowns to dress with style the dreams of all women,” says the Chief Artistic Officer of Pronovias, Alessandra Rinaudo.

 As for the designs themselves, the collection includes everything from beaded off-the-shoulder styles and long-sleeve lace dresses to dramatic strapless cuts and classic princess silhouettes.
-In other words, all of today’s biggest bridal trends made the cut — and they won’t cost you a penny over $3500.
+In other words, all of today’s biggest bridal trends made the cut — and they won’t cost you a penny over $3500 USD.

 “From shopping for the perfect wedding dress to the big reveal on your special day, women should feel confident and empowered throughout the entire process,” Graham says of getting married.
 And now that her size-inclusive bridal collection is almost here, all brides-to-be can follow this advice with ease.
 Sneak a peek at the collection prior to its launch by clicking through the slideshow ahead.